Dynamic-IQ-Technologies/DynamicIQ-COREx-Master/replit.md

 The system features a responsive and modern user interface built with Bootstrap 5 and Bootstrap Icons, using a base template for consistency.
 It incorporates card-based and accordion-style displays, including an executive financial accounting dashboard with interactive Chart.js visualizations and color-coded KPI indicators.

+**Table Sorting & Filtering**: All list pages include client-side sortable columns.
+Click any column header to sort by that column (ascending/descending).
+The reusable `TableUtils` module (`static/js/table-utils.js`) supports string, number, currency, and date sorting with proper parsing of formatted values.
+Several pages also include quick search filters for instant row filtering.

 ### Technical Implementations

 The backend is developed with Flask using Blueprints and an SQLite database (`mrp.db`).
 It implements session-based authentication and comprehensive role-based access control (Admin, Planner, Production Staff, Procurement, Accountant).
 The `MRPEngine` handles core MRP logic like recursive BOM explosion and automatic sequential numbering.
 An Audit Trail System logs all CUD operations.
 The frontend uses Jinja2 for templating.